LilDojd/fastshmul/fastshmul-py/README.md

 ## fastshmul-py

-This package uses [pyo3](https://pyo3.rs/) and [maturin](https://github.com/PyO3/maturin) to bind fastmulsh functionality to python as the `fastmulsh` package.
+This package uses [pyo3](https://pyo3.rs/) and [maturin](https://github.com/PyO3/maturin) to bind fastshmul functionality to python as the `fastshmul` package.

 Recommended: